Caesar Blackwell

-Caesar Blackwell (1769–1845) was an enslaved African-American preacher in Alabama, one of a number of black preachers in the South who preached to a mixed congregation.
+Caesar Blackwell (1769–1845) was an enslaved African-American preacher in Alabama, one of several black preachers in the Southern United States who preached to a mixed congregation.
 He was either bought or freed by the Alabama Baptist Association, and preached in the Antioch Baptist Church in Montgomery County, Alabama.

 Biography

 Caesar Blackwell was enslaved by a John Blackwell.
-In 1821, "by experience and baptism" he joined the Antioch Baptist Church, which had been founded three years before by James McLemore, a preacher who had come from Georgia.
-He preached to an audience of both blacks and whites, and, a modern historian notes, drew "standing-room-only crowds".
+In 1821, "by experience and baptism", he joined the Antioch Baptist Church, which had been founded three years before by James McLemore, a preacher who had come from Georgia.
+He preached to an audience of both blacks and whites and, a modern historian notes, drew "standing-room-only crowds".